Auditions now open for the 2024-25 academic year to study euphonium with Dr David Childs at the University of North Texas (UNT).

 Master's Level: Either Jacob’s Fantasia, Picchi’s Fantasie Originale, Horovitz’ Concerto, or Boccalari’s Fantasia di Concerto, in addition to the following excerpts: Bydlo from Ravel’s orchestral setting of Mussorgsky’s Pictures at an Exhibition and Sousa’s Stars and Stripes Forever.

 Doctoral Level: Either Ponchielli’s Concerto, Bourgeois’ Concerto (Op.
 114), Cosma’s Concerto or Curnow’s Symphonic Variants, in addition to the the following excerpts: Strauss’ Ein Heldenleben, Holst's Planets (Mars and Jupiter), Bydlo from Ravel’s orchestral setting of Mussorgsky’s Pictures at an Exhibition, Schönberg’s Theme and Variations, Makris’ Aegean Festival and Sousa’s Stars and Stripes Forever.

 Should you have any queries regarding the admissions process or the scheduling of auditions, please direct them to email@example.com in the first instance.

-For specific questions relating to audition repertoire/requirements, email email@example.com.
+For specific questions relating to audition repertoire/requirements or a consultation lesson prior to your audition, email firstname.lastname@example.org.
 Good luck!